Basel is a charming city in northern Switzerland, known for its thriving art scene, traditional Swiss architecture, and a variety of museums.

 Another must experience in Lucerne is the delicious and hearty Swiss food served in the many eateries spread across the city.

-Some of the must-try food include Chapellbridge-Röschti or Swiss hash browns, raclette, Zopf, or plaited loaf and älplermaggronen, the Swiss version of mac ‘n cheese.
+Some of the must-try food include Chapellbridge-Röschti or Swiss hash browns, raclette, Zopf, or plaited loaf and älplermaggronen, the Swiss version of mac ‘n cheese and of course, the world-famous Swiss chocolates.

 The city of Zurich may be known as an upmarket destination, but it is more than just a global hub for banking and finance.